How to apply

 All applicants will be notified in late September as to whether they have been invited to interview.
 Successful applicants will be notified in November or December (TBC).Return to top

-Applications and supporting information must be submitted to the Royal Society Te Apārangi on the Rutherford Foundation Proposals on-line portal by the closing date of 05 August 2021 at 5 pm (NZST).Return to top
+Applications and supporting information must be submitted to Royal Society Te Apārangi on the Rutherford Foundation Proposals on-line portal by the closing date of Thursday 03 August 2023 at 5 pm (NZST).Return to top

 Proposals must be submitted on the web-based portal, Proposals On-Line.